Mood repair strategies: Retrieving positive memories

 Sometimes known as distraction or Mood Incongruent Recollection, this is one of the most common mood repair strategies.
 Normally people engage in thoughts of mood congruence, which are ones that are in harmony with their mood.
 Mood incongruent recollection is usually the forced consideration of memories not related to the current mood.
 The theory behind this thinking is that when the mind is engaged in a track of negative mood, the forced recall of positive memories will break the cycle and force the brain to reorient into a more positive state.
 There are two ways to recall these memories, abstractly and concretely.
 An abstract recollection of memories consists of a kind of comparison between an individual's memory and their current situation.
-This can sometimes be helpful unless the individual suffers from depression.
+This can sometimes be helpful unless the individual has depression.
 A concrete recollection is when a memory is recalled especially vividly and the individual experiences the phenomenology of this memory more acutely.
 This has been used extensively even among those suffering with clinical depression.